mjziebarth/REHEATFUNQ/README.md

   to control the maximum number of Monte-Carlo samples that are generated.
 - Added an internally used piecewise barycentric Lagrange interpolator class
 - Added use of `shgofast` Python module for increased performance in SHGO.
+- Add notebook `A13-Gamma-Landscape` that implements the point-of-interest (POI) sampling toy model.

 #### Changed
 - Change likelihood in `HeatFlowPredictive` and `HeatFlowAnomalyPosterior`